Finnoy Travel - Travel Stories and Reviews

 What are the living costs in Finland?

-Nurses in Finland have usually 4 to 6 weeks of paid annual leave depending on the length of experience and whether they are working for a private or public employer.
+Nurses in Finland usually have 4 to 6 weeks of paid annual leave, depending on the length of experience and whether they are working for a private or public employer.

 Where is the best place to be a nurse in Finland?